 A new type of network TAP, filtering TAPs are an especially valuable device in the 10G and 40G environments due to the cost of test equipment in this space.
 Some TAPs have the ability to utilize more commonly accessible 1G analysis and monitoring tools in 10G networks.
-To avoid dropping packets and ensure complete data capture, the Filtering network TAP has advanced filtering capabilities that selectively pass data to the 1G port based on your set criteria – from application to VLAN ID or other factors.
+To avoid dropping packets and ensure complete data capture, Garland's XtraTAP: All-in-1 has advanced filtering capabilities that selectively pass data to the 1G port based on your set criteria – from application to VLAN ID or other factors.

 Keep in mind that any network TAP with filtering capabilities must meet specific criteria in order to be a true asset to your complete network design.
 These elements include:

 Collecting Data from a TAP, not a SPAN/Mirrored Port